Baggage Shipping to Thailand

 Important Thailand Customs Information

-Thai Customs will only permit either Thai Nationals who are returning to Thailand after more than 12 months abroad, or non-nationals who have been issued with a 12 month non-resident work visa or non-resident ID Card to receive some exemptions from paying duty and taxes.
+Thai Customs will only permit either Thai Nationals who are returning to Thailand after more than 12 months abroad, or non-nationals who have been issued with a 12 month non-resident work visa or non-resident ID Card to receive some exemptions from paying duty and taxes on their first shipment entering the country.
+Subsequent shipments will incur full duties and taxes.

 Duty exemption is not currently available to individuals visiting the country temporarily such as on holiday or a short business trip, therefore we would advise contacting the relevant customs authorities in Thailand before shipping so that you are aware of the amount of duty and taxes which may be applicable.